f00dat/f00dat/README.md

 | Upstream fix | [Apache pull request 280](https://github.com/apache/logging-log4net/pull/280) |
 | Public disclosure | [oss security](https://www.openwall.com/lists/oss-security/2026/04/10/11) |

 > This report is counted once as a validated Web2 bug bounty finding and is also highlighted as the portfolio’s public CVE.
-Its unpaid status leaves rewarded finding and documented reward totals unchanged.
+The YesWeHack reward is **€600**, normalized to **$698.34** for the USD portfolio total using the live EUR/USD rate on **27 August 2026**.

 </details>